 “In order for you to advance, you have to do this without a problem.
 This will be absolutely necessary for you to do…If you can’t walk, trot, and canter and then stop with a one-rein stop, then you ought to practice every chance you get….It ought to be something that you would bet your life on.”

 You need the skill and confidence to NOT constrain a horse when it bolts or panics.

 “By pulling on the head, we make horses feel they can’t get away which causes more panic.
 In some situations, horses may only need a short distance to feel safe but when [constraint] follows them, they continue their fight for freedom.”

 McDonnell was right when she told readers matters will only get worse when the rider feels afraid or insecure.
-But it’s the fear, not the horse they need to rein in.
-Read article on fear & confidence.
+But it’s the fear, not the horse that they need to rein in and work on.

 Do you have a horse who likes to bolt?

 How often do you let him move when something frightens him?